chrissanders/FlowBAT/README.md

 ## Deployment

+To run FlowBAT, you need to:

+1. Clone this repository to your local machine.
+2. Setup target server.
+3. Deploy from your local machine to target server.

-FlowBAT uses [Meteor UP](https://github.com/arunoda/meteor-up) for deployment.
-Below is a basic plan of deploying the application to brand new server.
+FlowBAT uses [Meteor UP](https://github.com/arunoda/meteor-up) both for target server setup and deployment.

-### Target server setup
+###  Setup target server

 1. ``rm settings.json # we'll start with brand new settings``
 1. ``cp settings/prod.sample.json settings.json``